Frequently asked questions

 Usually Charge Point Operator apps work by linking a credit/debit card or PayPal account and then the chargers are activated by scanning a QR code.

-We aim to show pricing information for as many networks/charge points as possible, but we don't have full coverage just yet - we are working to expand the number of charge points showing pricing information, and more will be added soon.
+We aim to show pricing information for as many networks/charge points as possible, but we don't have full coverage just yet - we are working to expand the number of charge points showing pricing information, and more will be added in due course.

-The Zapmap route planner is not initially available for use in mainland Europe.
-For charge points in mainland Europe we are starting off with our core mapping functionality first before branching out to offer additional features.
-But watch this space - we will introduce route planner in France, Germany, Belgium, the Netherlands, and Luxembourg in the future (expected from early 2024).
+The Zapmap route planner is not currently available for use abroad.
+For charge points abroad we are starting off with our core mapping functionality first before branching out to offer additional features.
+If you haven't already signed up to our newsletter this is a great way to be notified about the latest Zapmap updates, as well as features and EV news.
+Sign up here.

 Yes - just like in the UK, EVs can be charged with home chargers or via a domestic socket.
 We would always advise to charge using appropriate equipment - always consult local guidelines and use suitable charging cables - never use a 3-pin UK charging plug to EU adaptor with a UK charging connector.
 Charging using a domestic socket may pose a risk and it is advised to never use an extension cable.